BrkRaw/brkraw/paper/paper.md

 internally complex so that the canonical way to initially convert data into DICOM and subsequent conversion makes the overall analysis pipeline inefficient.

-Due to this reason, several researchers had developed tools to directly convert raw data to a NIfTI or ANALYZE format, particularly for the preclinical MRI. [@Brett:2002; @Ferraris:2017; @Chavarrias:2017; @Rorden:2018].
+Due to this reason, several researchers had developed tools to directly convert raw data to a NifTI or ANALYZE format, particularly for the preclinical MRI. [@Brett:2002; @Ferraris:2017; @Chavarrias:2017; @Rorden:2018].
 These converters significantly improved the efficiency of data analysis workflow for most applications.
 Still, it can be insufficient for some circumstances when researchers develop a new imaging sequence that requiring new set parameters or